-In this session, Maria Sullivan, MSN, MMHC, RM, CNOR, OR manager of Monroe Carell Jr. Children’s Hospital at Vanderbilt in Nashville, walked attendees through her journey of renovating the 20-year-old ORs at Monroe Carell.
+In this popular session from the OR Manager Conference in 2022, Maria Sullivan, MSN, MMHC, RN, CNOR, OR manager at Monroe Carell Jr. Children’s Hospital at Vanderbilt in Nashville, shared firsthand what it takes to navigate the logistical, technological, and human realities of renovating 20-year-old ORs while maintaining surgical operations.

 According to Sullivan, here are a few considerations people need to keep in mind going into a renovation project: